top of page

 Orchestral arrangements by Lance Inouye

 This composition features instruments, rhythms. and music styles from South America.
+Some of the rhythms and styles featured in this piece include: Joropo, waltz, and pasaje.

 LATIN AMERICAN SUITE